3/7: Affection (The Significance of Jesus’ Final Words on the Cross)

 There is such rich theology in this song – but I’d like to focus on one intriguing line in verse 3: “Why should I gain from His reward?
 I cannot give an answer. . .”

 As we see in the passages above from Isaiah and Revelation, the Messiah, Risen Redeemer King, Jesus Christ turns up to rule bringing his reward with him, a reward which is his own flock of people, saved by His blood.
-These are the people the Father has given to Jesus, as His reward: “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.…”(John 10:29)
+These are the people the Father has given to Jesus, as His reward:

 How incredible that from Jesus’ perspective we are His reward, the people of God, sinners saved by undeserved grace!
-We cannot give an answer for why Jesus would die for us, for his enemies – we can only look with thankfulness that “for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”
+We cannot give an answer for why Jesus would die for us, for his enemies – we can only look with thankfulness that for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”
 (Hebrews 12:12)

 This is Jesus, our redeemer and friend!
 How deep the love of the Father to send his own Son for us!